aithaanil/Car-Care_S3445823/README.md

 # Car Care App

-A Flutter application for managing car maintenance and care.
+Application for managing car maintenance and care.
 Built with Firebase for backend services.

 ## 🚗 Features